Fireplaces for Families

 Often times we simply build a new fireplace where there was nothing previously!
 The main advantage to this is that you have the freedom to create a design you like and not be beholden to size/height/location of an existing fireplace.
 When we do this it usually means we’re installing a new gas fireplace.

-Here’s a 4 picture series showing the framing and build-out of a fireplace and surround from scratch: In this first picture you see the rough framing.
+Here’s a four picture series showing the framing and build-out of a fireplace and surround from scratch.
+In the first picture you see the rough framing.
 We framed the fireplace inside of the existing building envelope.
 This created a recessed area to the left of the fireplace that we utilized for open shelves.

 Here’s a little photo gallery of new fireplaces we built completely from scratch where there was no fireplace or chimney to work with.